Augustus Kargbo: Club career

-He started his professional career in Italian fourth-tier Serie D club Campobasso.
+Kargbo started his professional career with Serie D club Campobasso.

 In the summer of 2018, he joined Serie B club Crotone and was loaned back to Serie D, to Rocella.
 He returned from loan in January 2019.

 He made his Serie B debut for Crotone on 19 January 2019 in a game against Cittadella, as a 68th-minute substitute for Marco Firenze.

-On 2 September 2019, he joined Reggiana on loan.
-On 22 July he scored an important goal for the promotion of the club in Serie B in the final against Bari.
+On 2 September 2019, Kargbo joined Reggiana on loan.
+On 22 July, he scored an important goal for the promotion of the club in Serie B in the final against Bari.

 He made his Serie A debut for Crotone on 20 September 2020 in a 1–4 away loss against Genoa.
 On 29 September 2020 he returned to Reggiana on a new loan.

 On 26 August 2023, Kargbo signed a three-year contract with Cesena.

-On 31 January 2025, Kargbo signed for EFL Championship club Blackburn Rovers on a two-and-a-half year deal for an undisclosed fee.
+On 31 January 2025, Kargbo signed for EFL Championship club Blackburn Rovers on a two-and-a-half-year deal for an undisclosed fee.

+On 15 February 2025, Kargbo assisted Tyrhys Dolan in a 2–0 win over Plymouth Argyle.

+On 1 October 2025, Kargbo was involved in the build-up to the winning goal in a 2–1 defeat to Swansea City, losing possession near the halfway line which led to a counter-attack and an eventual goal scored by Liam Cullen.
+Following the match, Kargbo temporarily deactivated his Instagram account after receiving online abuse.

+Later that week, on 5 October 2025, Kargbo scored his first goal for the club, netting the equaliser in a 1–1 draw with Stoke City.